In this article, you’ll learn:

 Credit card processing can be approached without much thought if you’re a big business with an even bigger expense account to support your freedom.
-If you own a small or mobile business, you need to think a lot harder about your approach, but this doesn’t relegate you to a fee-heavy processor.
+If you own a small or mobile business, you need to think a lot harder about your approach, but this doesn’t have to relegate you to a fee-heavy processor.

 Today’s processors must, of course, be EMV-compliant, but new entrepreneurs need mobile credit card machines that do more than the bare minimum: There should be no revenue requirements to limit the scalability of your processing power and no list of processing fees longer than your business’ monthly general ledger.

-EMV stands for Europay, Mastercard, and Visa, but the term represents credit and debit cards that carry their own computer chips.
-All data is held on that chip, which is almost impossible to counterfeit.
-The U.S.A’s liability shift is in full swing, which means that if you don’t have the capacity to process EMV cards, you will be held financially responsible for any fraud attached to the payments you process.
+The United States’ liability shift is in full swing, which means that if you don’t have the capacity to process EMV cards, you will be held financially responsible for any fraud attached to the payments you process.
 The risk is extreme but easy to avoid.

 In the past, if you wanted 24/7 support, affordable fees, and absolute security, you had to pay a pretty penny.
 These days, highly competitive processors are offering staunch security at a negligible cost to you, along with extra features to sweeten the deal.